 Ashern Detachment – August 1970 – July 1971

-After my protective security stint in Ottawa my first community Policing posting was to the Province of Manitoba and the Town of Ashern that is located in the heart of Manitoba’s Northwest Interlake Region and 160 km’s or 2 hours north of Winnipeg on Highway #6.
+After my protective security stint in Ottawa, my first community Policing posting was to the Province of Manitoba and the Town of Ashern which is located in the heart of Manitoba’s Northwest Interlake Region and 160 km or 2 hours north of Winnipeg on Highway #6.

 Ashern was named after A. S. Hern, a timekeeper of the firm that constructed the railway that served the Western Interlake.
 The region supported the agriculture (beef in addition to pork/chicken farms), fishing, mineral extraction, recreation, and tourism industries.

-My involvement with these was only in relation to call outs for fights at a hockey game or accidents or drinking problems.
-The Annual Ashern Rodeo with Street Dance, Fireworks, Parade and Rodeo Social were a big deal and part of Labour Day Weekend in Ashern.
+My involvement with these was only in relation to callouts for fights at a hockey game or accidents or drinking problems.
+The Annual Ashern Rodeo with Street Dance, Fireworks, Parade, and Rodeo Social was a big deal and part of Labour Day Weekend in Ashern.
 This last event I remember vividly due to what happened to me in the parking lot after inspecting the event on duty in uniform – ouch it hurt.

-The main work was criminal investigations for assault, robbery, sexual assault, break and enter, motor vehicle accidents, drink driving and the like.
+The main work was criminal investigations for assault, robbery, sexual assault, break and enter, motor vehicle accidents, drunk driving, and the like.
 From time to time there was involvement in drug investigations and surveillance.
 Policing took all our time and a day of rest was the break we took when we could.

 Paperwork was always a pain and there were no computers – only typewriters so if you got it wrong – you did it all over again.
 My first NCO (the boss) was ferocious with a red pen and enjoyed seeing you have to retype pages of reports – sadistic bastard.
 It was his red pen that improved my writing skills – to some degree?
 I wish we had computers back then it would be so much easier.